mikebowler/jekyll_jirametrics/config_charts.md

     # type as the label for the group
     rules.label = issue.type
     if issue.type == 'Story'
-      # Set the colour of stories to be green
+      # Set the color of stories to be green
       rules.color = 'green'
     else issue.type == 'Spike'
       # Ignore spikes